cbrunner/meta-deep-research/replit.md

 This filtering is automatic and logged in the console output.

+## API Error Resilience

+The Gemini agent includes retry logic for transient API errors:
+- **500 Internal Server Errors**: Automatically retried up to 3 times with exponential backoff (5s, 10s, 15s delays)
+- **Other Errors**: Non-500 errors are raised immediately without retry
+- **Logging**: Each retry attempt is logged with the error message for debugging

+This helps handle temporary Google API instability without failing the entire research job.

 Available models via OpenRouter:
 - google/gemini-3-pro-preview - Google Gemini 3 Pro Preview
 - google/gemini-2.5-pro - Google Gemini 2.5 Pro